Sathimantha/rukrakaganno.org/_posts/2023-11-08-dankombuwa-bee-keeping-project.md

 excerpt: The utilization of Bees for Sustainable Development
 author: Ruk
 ---
+# Dankombuwa Bee Keeping Project

+> The utilization of Bees for Sustainable Development.

 ## Introduction

 An effective way of conserving and enhancing a forest is to educate the masses living in the periphery of it in understanding the utilization of  the natural surrounding  for economic gain.
 There are several eco friendly methods available at present and “Beekeeping for Honey Production” can be considered as a simple and effective one.